nkkko/sapat/README.md

 # Video Transcription Tool

-This tool automates the process of transcribing video files using Azure OpenAI's Whisper API.
+This tool automates the process of transcribing video files using multiple transcription services: Azure OpenAI, Groq, and OpenAI APIs.
 It converts video files to MP3 format, transcribes the audio, and saves the transcription as a text file.

 ## Features

 - Converts video files to MP3 format using ffmpeg
-- Transcribes audio using Azure OpenAI's Whisper API with expanded options
+- Supports transcription using Azure OpenAI, Groq, and OpenAI APIs
 - Supports processing of individual video files or entire directories
 - Cleans up temporary MP3 files after transcription
+- Provides flexibility in selecting the transcription service via configuration

 ## Prerequisites

 - Python 3.6+
 - ffmpeg installed and available in the system PATH
+- API access for one or more supported services:
-- Azure OpenAI API access
+  - Azure OpenAI API
+  - Groq Cloud API
+  - OpenAI API

 ## Installation